 - The pattern calls for 2 identical pieces for the bottom to make it sturdier.
 If you would rather make one only it will work too.
 But it won’t be as solid as with two pieces attached together.

-- GAUGE: The diameter of a circle with 7 rows x 49 stitches of the base of the basket instructions measures approximately 3 inches.
+Here is the dimensions you should get with that swatch: a circle with 7 rounds x 49 stitches of the base of the basket instructions should measure approximately 3 inches.

 Pattern and stitches abbreviations

 - approx. approximately

 - inc increase (2 sc in next stitch)